 In 1929, the 12th century parish church of St Nicholas, in the small farming village of Cottesmore, ran out of burial space in its churchyard.
 An extension was opened half a mile northeast, along Rogues Lane.
 Six years later, the fields north of Rogues Lane were surveyed – the RAF was seeking somewhere for a new aerodrome.
 In March 1938, when Royal Air Force (RAF) Cottesmore opened, space in the churchyard extension was put aside for burials from the new facility.
-A year later, the first two young pilot officers were buried here.
+A year later, the first two young pilot officers were buried at this war memorial and cemetery.
 Six months later, Britain was at war, and between May 1940 to May 1943, 86 more Commonwealth servicemen would join them.

 Find out more